Submissions

 Author Guidelines

-File Format: Manuscript files can be in the following formats: DOC or DOCX.
+File Format: Manuscript files should be in English version with the following formats: DOC or DOCX.
 Microsoft Word documents should not be locked or protected.
+Please use the template provided or by visiting this template link.

-We accept six types of articles as follow:
+We accept six types of articles as follows:

 1) Original articles